Franklin Wills Hancock Jr.

-Frank Willis Hancock, Jr. (November 1, 1894 – January 23, 1969) was a U.S. representative from North Carolina between 1930 and 1939 for the Democratic Party.
+Frank Willis Hancock Jr. (November 1, 1894 – January 23, 1969) was a U.S. representative from North Carolina between 1930 and 1939 for the Democratic Party.

 Early life and education

-Franklin Wills Hancock, Jr. was born in Oxford, North Carolina on November 1, 1894.
+Franklin Wills Hancock Jr. was born in Oxford, North Carolina, on November 1, 1894.
 He was the only son and one of four children of Franklin Wills and Lizzie Hobgood Hancock.
-His father was a descendant of William Hancock (Note: Previous wiki-bio incorrectly stated that William is the brother of Declaration of Independence signer John Hancock - this is untrue as the only brother John had was Ebenezer.
-It is more likely that “William Hancock” is referencing either Captain William Hancock II of Neuse Settlement, the first Hancock to come to North Carolina, or his son William Hancock III, both of whom were members of the North Carolina colonial assembly).)
-He attended the local public schools and Horner Military Academy in Oxford, N.C.
+His father was a descendant of William Hancock.
+(Note: Previous wiki-bio incorrectly stated that William is the brother of Declaration of Independence signer John Hancock - this is untrue as the only brother John had was Ebenezer.
+It is more likely that "William Hancock" is referencing either Captain William Hancock II of Neuse Settlement, the first Hancock to come to North Carolina, or his son William Hancock III, both of whom were members of the North Carolina colonial assembly).)
+He attended the local public schools and Horner Military Academy in Oxford.
 He then matriculated at the University of North Carolina at Chapel Hill, where he earned a law degree.
-He was admitted to the bar in 1916 and commenced practice in Oxford, N.C.
+He was admitted to the bar in 1916 and commenced practice in Oxford.

 Hancock had additional business interests in insurance and real estate.